jamie-brannan/hundred-days-swift/05__projectFive/d027/d027__notes_d01.md

 >That will now print that 1, 2, 3, and 4 lines have been logged, because both `logger1` and `logger2` are pointing at the same captured `numberOfLinesLogged` value.

+:white_check_mark: This is how things are "normally"

 ### When to use strong, when to use weak, when to use unowned

 >Now that you understand how everything works, let’s try to summarize whether to use strong, weak, or unowned references:
 >
->1) If you know for sure your captured value will never go away while the closure has any chance of being called, you can use `unowned`.
-This is really only for the handful of times when `weak` would cause annoyances to use, but even when you could use `guard let` inside the closure with a weakly captured variable.
+> :one:  _If you know for sure your captured value will never go away while the closure has any chance of being called, you can use `unowned`.  _
+>* This is really only for the handful of times when `weak` would cause annoyances to use, but even when you could use `guard let` inside the closure with a weakly captured variable.
 >
->2) If you have a strong reference cycle situation – where thing A owns thing B and thing B owns thing A – then one of the two should use weak capturing.
-This should usually be whichever of the two will be destroyed first, so if view controller A presents view controller B, view controller B might hold a weak reference back to A.
+> :two: If you have a strong reference cycle situation – where thing A owns thing B and thing B owns thing A – then one of the two _should use weak capturing._
+> * This should usually be whichever of the two will be destroyed first, so if view controller A presents view controller B, view controller B might hold a weak reference back to A.
 >
->3) If there’s no chance of a strong reference cycle you can use strong capturing.
-For example, performing animation won’t cause `self` to be retained inside the animation closure, so you can use strong capturing.
+> :three: _If there’s no chance of a strong reference cycle you can use strong capturing_.
+> * For example, performing animation won’t cause `self` to be retained inside the animation closure, so you can use strong capturing.
 >
 >If you’re not sure which to use, start out with `weak` and change only if you need to.